Whilst being your own boss has its upsides, one of the drawbacks is that it can be trickier to get a mortgage.

 Right or wrong, mortgage providers prefer the predictable, consistent income enjoyed by people in full-time jobs.
 And despite the often precarious nature of employment, an employee is considered a lower risk for the lender's security.

-Nonetheless, getting a mortgage if you're self-employed doesn't have to be complicated or difficult.
 Before buying a property, seek specialist advice from an experienced self-employed mortgage broker.
 Their understanding of lenders' income requirements and eligibility criteria are key to getting a great deal.

 - Can I get a self employed mortgage with 1 year's accounts?